Shops, haircuts return in April as UK lifts lockdown slowly - WTMJ

 Johnson said the government’s plan would move the country “cautiously but irreversibly” out of lockdown.

+“We’re setting out on what I hope is a one-way road to freedom,” he told lawmakers in the House of Commons.

-Britain has had Europe’s deadliest coronavirus outbreak, with more than 120,000 deaths.
-Faced with a dominant virus variant that scientists say is both more transmissible and more deadly than the original virus, the country has spent much of the winter under a tight lockdown.
+Britain has had Europe’s deadliest coronavirus outbreak, with more than 120,000 deaths,.
+Faced with a dominant virus variant that scientists say is both more transmissible and more deadly than the original virus, the country has spent much of the winter under a tight lockdown — the third since March 2020.
 Bars, restaurants, gyms, schools, hair salons and nonessential shops are closed, people are urged not to travel out of their local area and foreign holidays are illegal.

-That will begin to change, slowly, on March 8, when schools reopen and people are allowed to meet one friend or relative for a chat or picnic outdoors.
+That will begin to change, slowly, on March 8, when children go back to school and people are allowed to meet one friend or relative for a chat or picnic outdoors.
 Three weeks later, people will be able to meet in small groups outdoors for sports or relaxation.

 Under the government plan, shops and hairdressers will reopen April 12.
 So will pubs and restaurants, though only outdoors.
 Indoor venues such as theaters and cinemas, and indoor seating in bars and restaurants, are scheduled to open May 17, and limited crowds will be able to return to sports stadiums.
 It is also the earliest date Britons may be allowed foreign holidays.